 Make your way back to Kununurra for your flight home/onto the next destination.
 If you have a late flight you could shop for diamonds in Kununurra, or visit the Argyle Homestead on the way back to town.

-If you have more than five days in the Kimberley, fly to Broome and drive the Gibb River Road all the way to Kununurra.
+If you have more than five days in the Kimberley, fly to Broome and drive all the way to Kununurra.
 From here, you can continue on to Darwin, or return back to Broome.
-Allow at least a week for this trip (one way) or longer if you plan to travel the same road back to Broome.
+Allow at least a week for this trip (one way) or longer if you plan to travel back to Broome.

 For a three day Kimberley itinerary, I recommend days two and four of this guide.